scality/vaultclient/QUICKSTART.md

 (if you don't have one, you probably need to
 [install s3cmd](http://s3tools.org/s3cmd)).

-You will now configure s3cmd by using the following commands :
+You will now configure s3cmd by using the following commands:

 ```sh
 $> s3cmd --configure